 Located in Iowa, Crystal Lake Cave is 433ft (132 meters) wide and 965ft (294 meters deep).
 It was discovered by European Americans in 1857 and is the fifth deepest cave in Iowa.
 The entrance to the cave is on private property, but it can be seen from the road.

-The route of these two waterways were determined by the underlying rock formations, and the cave was formed as a result of dissolved limestone seeping through cracks in these rocks.
+The route of these two waterways was determined by the underlying rock formations, and the cave was formed as a result of dissolved limestone seeping through cracks in these rocks.

 See Related: Do Hotels Take Cash?